Shipping Hybrid and Electric Vehicles (EV): Questions and Concerns

 Posted on

-If you’re looking to purchase a hybrid or electric vehicle and have it shipped to you or need to move it due to a corporate relocation, retirement, extended vacation or other reason, read on to learn more about this evolving industry, battery regulations and concerns around shipping hybrid and electric vehicles.
+Are you planning to purchase a hybrid or electric vehicle and need it shipped?
+Or do you need to transport one due to relocation, retirement, or vacation?
+Read on to learn more about the evolving EV industry, battery regulations, and concerns around shipping hybrid and electric vehicles.

 Is the electric car and truck industry growing?